Two-ends Furstenberg estimates in the plane: Proof of the main theorem

 Since $Y_3$ is uniform, we know that $Y_B(J)$ is uniform, and $|Y_B(J)|$ are the same up to a constant multiple for all $J\in\cT_B$.
 Since $Y_3$ is $\gtrapprox\la$-dense and since $|Y_3(\ell)|_\rho \lessapprox \rho^{-\e^2} $, $Y_B(J)$ is $\gtrapprox\la \rho^{-1 +\e^2}$-dense.
 Recall that for all $r\in[\de,\rho]$ and all $T\subset (Y_3(\ell))_{\rho}$, $|Y_3(\ell)\cap T|_r\gtrapprox K^{-1}(r/\rho)^{\e^2}$.
 Thus, the $\rho^{-1}$-dilate of $Y_B(J)$ is a $(\de/\rho,\e^2, K')$-set for some $K'\lessapprox1$.

 We want to apply Proposition \ref{two-ends-furstenberg-prop} to the $\rho^{-1}$-dilate of $(\cT_B,Y_B)$.
-However, the $\rho^{-1}$-dilate of $\cT_B$ may not be a Katz-Tao $(\de/\rho,t)$-set of tubes.
+However, the $\rho^{-1}$-dilate of $\cT_B$ may not be a Katz--Tao $(\de/\rho,t)$-set of tubes.
 To overcome this issue, we will randomly pick a $\cT_B''\subset\cT_B$ that obeys that desired assumption.
 After that, we will apply Proposition \ref{two-ends-furstenberg-prop} to $(\cT_B'',Y_B)$.
-Let's turn to details.
+Let us turn to details.

 Let $L_3(B)=\{\ell\in L_3: Y_3(\ell)\cap B\not=\varnothing\}$, so $L_3(B)=\bigcup_{J\in\cT_B}L_3(J)$.
 Let $\mu_J=\#L_3(J)$.
-By dyadic pigeonholing on $\{\mu_J:J\in\cT_B\}$, there is a subset $\cT_B'\subset\cT_B$ and a uniform number $\mu_B$ such that the following is true: \begin{enumerate} \item $\mu_J\sim\mu_B$ for all $J\in\cT_B'$. \item $\mu_B\cdot \#\cT_B'\gtrapprox\sum_{J\in\cT_B}\mu_J\#L_3(J)\sim \#L_3(B)$. \end{enumerate}
+By dyadic pigeonholing on $\{\mu_J:J\in\cT_B\}$, there is a subset $\cT_B'\subset\cT_B$ and a uniform number $\mu_B$ such that the following is true: \begin{enumerate} \item $\mu_J\sim\mu_B$ for all $J\in\cT_B'$. \item $\mu_B\cdot \#\cT_B'\gtrapprox\sum_{J\in\cT_B}\mu_J\sim \#L_3(B)$. \end{enumerate}